Sunak sets out coronavirus support for workers and firms

 Measures announced by Mr Sunak included:

-– The new job support scheme, which will be targeted at small and medium-sized firms, with larger companies only eligible if turnover has fallen due to the crisis.
+– The new job support scheme, which will be targeted at small and medium-sized firms, with larger companies of more than 250 employees only eligible if turnover has fallen due to the crisis.

 – The existing self-employed grant will be extended on similar terms and conditions as the new job support scheme.